markxnelson/weblogic-kubernetes-operator/content/quickstart/create-domain.md

     If you run the sample from a machine that is remote to the Kubernetes cluster, and you need to push the new image to a registry that is local to the cluster, you need to do the following:

     * Set the `image` property in the inputs file to the target image name (including the registry hostname/port, and the tag if needed).
     * If you want Kubernetes to pull the image from a private registry, create a Kubernetes secret to hold your credentials and set the `imagePullSecretName` property in the inputs file to the name of the secret.
-Note that the secret needs to be in the same namespace as where you want to run the domain.
 {{% notice note %}}
 The Kubernetes secret must be in the same namespace where the domain will be running.
 For more information see the ***Security*** section about